lmammino/blog/2016-03-21-pull-streams.md

 this is reduced to a bare minimum.

 ## Error handling
 In Node streams errors don't propagate through `.pipe()` chains.
-It's therefor common practice to either use helper libraries or attach a `.on('error')` listener to every stream.
+It's therefore common practice to either use helper libraries or attach a `.on('error')` listener to every stream.
 Getting errors wrong is not a great feeling.

 In `pull-stream`s errors are passed into the callback, which grinds the whole stream pipeline to a halt.
-It's again the familiar api of `cb(err)` for an error and `cb(null, value)` for success.
+It's again the familiar API of `cb(err)` for an error and `cb(null, value)` for success.

 Here's a source stream that returns a single `fs.stat` value: